1. Home

-TM can be spontaneous in people with particularly severe IBD.
+Toxic megacolon can be a spontaneous occurrence in people with particularly severe IBD.
 In some cases, it can result from the overuse of certain drugs, including narcotics; drugs used for pain relief, anticholinergics; drugs used for depression, anxiety and nervousness; and antidiarrheals, such as loperamide.
-For this reason, it is usually recommended that people with UC do not take over-the-counter antidiarrheal medications without consent from, and close supervision by, a gastroenterologist.

 Symptoms